-The College of Business Administration offers outstanding programs designed to compliment and extend our student's classroom experience.
+The College of Business offers outstanding programs designed to compliment and extend our student's classroom experience.
 Our programs create an amazing learning environment for students.

-The opportunities are here at the CBA: Scholarships provide access and support for students; pre-professional development readies students to succeed after graduation; ethical leadership training prepares students to successfully manage the real world challenges of business and service through student leadership organizations engage our students in the community.
+The opportunities are here at the COB: Scholarships provide access and support for students; pre-professional development readies students to succeed after graduation; ethical leadership training prepares students to successfully manage the real world challenges of business and service through student leadership organizations engage our students in the community.